-Most people use keyword research to help guide their marketing content or copy.
+Most people use keyword research to help guide their marketing content or copy - so they know it'll be more likely to rank in search results and thus drive traffic to their website.
 But, the same research can be applied to the topics and titles of your digital product offerings.

 Discoverability and demand for a topic can help improve your chances of a successful launch.
 The goal is to find and understand which keywords are easier to rank for with less competition but still a substantial number of searches.
 This way, you can fill a gap and hopefully connect with people looking for information on your topic.

 Using an SEO tool like SEMrush, Moz, or Ahrefs can help you measure your site’s search engine optimization and find ways to improve it.
 All three tools allow you to see the monthly searches and the predicted difficulty to rank for the term.

 What makes a keyword easier to rank for?

 SEO is a complex field, but there are a few things you can do to help your keywords rank:

 - Getting do-follow backlinks on that keyword from high quality websites that link back to your intended page

 - Including your intended keyword in the page header and meta description

 - Having a high amount of time spent on the page